 The banking system in Germany includes approximately 1,800 credit institutions and consists of private commercial banks (such as Deutsche Bank, Commerzbank and foreign banks), cooperative banks, and public sector banks (6 Landesbank groups, 390 Savings banks or Sparkasse, and DekaBank).
 Landesbanks, the regional state-owned institutions, include BayernLB, Nord/LB, LBBW, HSH Nordbank, Landesbank Berlin, Helaba, and WestLB.
 The cooperative segment comprises 875 cooperative banks (Volksbanken, Raiffeisenbanken, Sparda Banks, Church banks, PSD Banks, ApoBank, and specialized cooperative companies) with 30 million customers, 10,500 branches, 180,000 employees, and the central institution DZ Bank Group.
 Below is a list of the largest and best banks in Germany.

-Deutsche Bank is the largest bank in Germany providing financial services to retail customers, companies, governments and institutional investors through three divisions: Corporate & Investment Bank, Private & Commercial Bank, and Asset Management.
+Deutsche Bank is the largest bank in Germany providing financial services to retail customers, companies, governments and institutional investors through three main divisions: Corporate & Investment Bank, Private & Commercial Bank, and Asset Management.
 It serves clients through 2,064 branches (including 1,409 locations in Germany) and employs 91,737 people (thereof 41,669 in Germany).
 As at December 31, 2018, Deutsche Bank generated net income €341 million, total net revenues of €25.3 billion, total assets of €1.348 trillion, deposits of €564.4 billion, and total equity of €68.7 billion.
-The company's market capitalization was US$15.5 billion as of September 30, 2019.
+The company's market capitalization was US$15 billion at December 5, 2019.

 DZ Bank AG